seanzxm/Transportation-Problem-Solver/README.md

 # Transportation-Problem-Solver

-A Jupyter notebook to solve and linear transportation problem.
+A Jupyter notebook to solve any ordinary linear transportation problem.